 A study on Marijuana usage published in the Journal of Affective Disorders concluded there is a “significant link” between Cannabis usage and having delusions, aggressive behavior, hearing voices, hyperactivity and sleeping disorders — all symptoms of bipolar.
 In the study, lead researcher Dr. Steven Marwaha was particularly concerned about the impact the drug had on adolescents adding that “Cannabis is the most prevalent drug used by under-18s.”

-[by Dean Smith] Kim Kardashian, 34, is an American TV celebrity most famous for her reality TV show Keeping up with the Kardashians.
+Kim Kardashian, 34, is an American TV celebrity most famous for her reality TV show Keeping up with the Kardashians.
 It was rumored she was the highest paid reality star at the time.
 She has since branched out to other TV programs, movies and the retail and fashion industry.
 Her father, Robert Kardashian, is a 3rd generation American-Armenian and most famous for his role in helping defend former NFL star OJ Simpson in his notorious murder trial in 1995.
 Research by the Daily Mail has recently uncovered a strange story of how a prophetic word by a 11-year-old boy saved Kim’s family on her father’s side from the Armenian genocide.
 The Kardashian family originated in Russia and at that time had the last name Kardaschoffs.
 Sometime in the mid to late 1800s, they moved to the village of Karakale, in present-day Turkey.
 It is found near Mt Ararat, considered the resting place of Noah’s ark.
 The family was considered religious rebels as they did not belong to the Russian Orthodox church but instead favored the …

 Tony (Anthony) Greve had it all.
 He played guitar for a popular alternative-rock band Pop Evil which he had joined in 2007.
 The band had four top ten singles, and Anthony was a rock star with all its trappings.
 But in the midst of Pop Evil’s growing popularity, Anthony struggled with depression.
 The more popular the band became, the deeper his depression.
 In an article on Charisma, Anthony described it this way: